h5bp/Front-end-Developer-Interview-Questions/README.md

 * Describe a strategy for memoization (avoiding calculation repetition) in JavaScript.
 * Why is it called a Ternary statement, what does the word "Ternary" indicate?
 * What is the arity of a function?
+* What is `"use strict";`? what are the advantages and disadvantages to using it?

 ## JS-Code Examples: